morganwalker/crypto/README.md

 # bitcoinRNN.template

-Changing stuff to fire off build
+Changing stuff to fire off build...AGAIN

 This template shows basic usage of Metis Machine curated data, 3rd party data, and PyTorch framework to implement a recurrent deep learning model to predict the "closing price" of bitcoin.